Sam Cunningham, who starred at USC and in NFL, dies at 71 - WHIZ News

 After his playing career, Cunningham worked as a landscape contractor in California.
 He was born and raised in Santa Barbara.

-Besides his wife, he is survived by daughter Samahndi, brothers Randall, Bruce and Anthony, niece Vashti Cunningham, a world champion high jumper, and nephew Randall II.
+Besides his wife, he is survived by daughter Samahndi, two other brothers Bruce and Anthony, niece Vashti Cunningham, a world champion high jumper, and nephew Randall II.

 More AP college football: https://apnews.com/hub/college-football and https://twitter.com/AP_Top25.